demian-wolf/BlackJack-Express/README.md

 # BlackJack-Express
-A simple BlackJack game examples written in Python using various libraries (nowadays, CodeSkulptor SimpleGUI only)
+A simple BlackJack game examples written in Python using various libraries (currently, CodeSkulptor SimpleGUI only)

 ### How to download or run the game online
 #### CodeSkulptor (online code editor)